-Hey, guys, welcome to my unboxing an overview video of the Rosewell, U3 Aluminum Micro ATX case.
+Hey, guys, welcome to my unboxing an overview article of the Rosewell, U3 Aluminum Micro ATX case.
 In the beginning, I’m going to have this unboxing and then this can be followed by some nice shots of the case.

 And then I’m gonna see if I can fit the fairly large ten and a half inch G.T.
 X tight black edition graphics card in this small case.